zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 In case the usual install doesn't work, the plugin can be installed manually:
 First you need to locate your QGIS plugins folder.
 On Windows it would be 'C:\users\username\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins' (do a file search for 'QGIS3' ...)

-Plugin code can then be extracted in a new folder inside the plugins folder (you should name the folder VisibilityAnalysis).
+Plugin code can then be extracted in a new folder inside the plugins folder (you should name the folder ViewshedAnalysis).
 Take care that the code is not inside a subfolder - the folder structure should be like this:

 + QGIS3\profiles\default\python\__plugins__
     + [some QGIS plugin folders...]
-    + VisibilityAnalysis
+    + ViewshedAnalysis
         + visibility_plugin.py
 		+ visibility_provider.py
         + [other files and folders...]